-Food additives have been used for centuries to improve and preserve the taste, texture, nutrition and appearance of food.
-Food additives and preservatives are used in today's food supply to prevent foodborne illness, enable the transportation of food to areas that otherwise wouldn't be possible and for the efficient manufacture of products to consistently meet the established quality standards from batch to batch.
+Food additives have been used for centuries to improve and preserve the taste, texture and appearance of food.
+Food additives and preservatives serve a variety of purposes.
+These include preventing foodborne illness, increasing the shelf-life of products and meeting quality standards from batch to batch.

 The FDA maintains a database of nearly 4,000 ingredients, titled "Substances Added to Food."
-Here's a peek at a few categories and ingredients commonly used in the food supply, plus what they do.
+Here are a few categories and ingredients commonly used in the food supply, plus what they do.

 pH Control Agents

-Ingredients that either maintain or control the acidity or alkalinity of foods are known as pH control agents.
+Ingredients that either maintain or control the acidity of foods are known as pH control agents.
 These may be added to alter the texture, taste or safety of a food.
-Citric acid, acetic acid and sodium citrate are widely used agents and often are found in gelatins, jams, ice cream and candies.
-Lactic acid is an acidity regulator used in cheese-making, and adipic acid can be found in bottled fruit-flavored drinks
+Citric acid, acetic acid and sodium citrate are widely used and often are found in jams, sauces and candies.
+Lactic acid is used in cheese-making, and adipic acid can be found in bottled fruit-flavored drinks.

 Leavening Agents